rancher/os/docs/os/boot-process/image-preloading/index.md

 ---
-title: Pre-packing Docker Images
+title: Image Preloading
 layout: os-default
+redirect_from:
+  - os/configuration/prepacking-docker-images/

 ---

-## Pre-packing Docker Images
+## Image Preloading
 ---

 On boot, RancherOS scans `/var/lib/rancher/preload/docker` and `/var/lib/rancher/preload/system-docker` directories and tries to load container image archives it finds there, with `docker load` and `system-docker load`.